HowellWang/Data_Viz/Lab7/README.md

 1. I choose to give up Equifax as my visualization object company.

-1. Recollected healthcare companies' stock data.
+1. Recollected healthcare and retail companies' stock data.

-1. Compared the different healthcare companies' stock changes when the data breaches happened.
+1. Compared the different healthcare and retail companies' stock changes when the data breaches happened.